nodemailer/nodemailer-web/content/smtp/oauth2.md

 ### Token update notifications {#update-notification}

-If you use _refreshToken_ or service keys to generate new tokens from Nodemailer PRO when _accessToken_ is not present or expired then you can listen for the token updates by registering a 'token' event handler for the transporter object.
+If you use _refreshToken_ or service keys to generate new tokens from Nodemailer when _accessToken_ is not present or expired then you can listen for the token updates by registering a 'token' event handler for the transporter object.

 ```javascript
 transporter.on('token', token => {